sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 The transfer creation process consists of these steps:

 1. Assign a name, description, and optional historical start and end time for data retrieval.
-2. Set the level of data privacy protection to control how much identifying information about an asset is sent with PI point data.
+2. Select a level of data privacy to control how much identifying information about an asset is sent with PI point data.
 3. Set query criteria and retrieve and add desired AF elements and PI point data to your transfer list.
 4. Save your transfer.
 5. Optional: Export a file(s) that contains transfer detail information.